gravitl/netmaker-docs/upgrades.rst

   a.
 For versions prior to v0.20.5, follow the `Client Upgrades <https://docs.netmaker.io/upgrades.html##client-upgrades-general>`_ instructions to upgrade your netclients.
   b.
 For v0.20.5 or later, check in the UI to confirm that all hosts have successfully upgraded to the new version.

+test line

-Upgrade from v0.17.1 to Latest
+Upgrade to latest from v0.17.1
 ================================

 These steps assume you have already upgraded your server and netclients to v0.17.1.